Send the link below via email or IMCopy

 Transcript of WHY DO PEOPLE MAKE ART??

-beauty in nature Nature has been a source of inspiration for artists since prehistoric times when cavemen painted on the walls of the Lascaux Caves.
+Nature has been a source of inspiration for artists since prehistoric times when cavemen painted on the walls of the Lascaux Caves.
 Nature can include animal and plant life, majestic landscapes, and even outer space!
-For some artists, it is difficult to pass by something beautiful in nature and not want to capture it in a painting, sculpture or photograph! to capture Movement
+For some artists, it is difficult to pass by something beautiful in nature and not want to capture it in a painting, sculpture or photograph!

-or rhythm How can you show movement or rhythm in an artwork, such as a drawing or sculpture?
+How can you show movement or rhythm in an artwork, such as a drawing or sculpture?
 This has intrigued some artists and they have taken on the challenge!
-In modern times, we see movement in movies and the performance arts such as, dance and theatre, but the idea of capturing jazz's rhythm in a painting or a woman walking down stairs became the focus for artists like Mondrian and Duchamp. to make people
+In modern times, we see movement in movies and the performance arts such as, dance and theatre, but the idea of capturing jazz's rhythm in a painting or a woman walking down stairs became the focus for artists like Mondrian and Duchamp.

-think Many artists have important ideas to convey, and they like to say it visually using images and symbols.
+Many artists have important ideas to convey, and they like to say it visually using images and symbols.
 Often times, the message is not always obvious, so you have to look closely.
-Then, there are artworks where the message is very clear and is meant to make you think about something such as political topics, everyday things, and much more! to evoke emotions
+Then, there are artworks where the message is very clear and is meant to make you think about something such as political topics, everyday things, and much more!

 Something that beautifies or adorns; an ornament